 You can fund your individual retirement account or 401(k) on a pretax basis, with your account growing tax-deferred.
 You pay income tax when you make withdrawals.
 Under the federal tax code, you make an early withdrawal if you sell your shares and access funds before age 59 1/2.
 In these instances, you typically pay a 10 percent penalty.
 The penalty rises to 25 percent if you cash in shares in a SIMPLE IRA plan that you have held for less than two years.

-You do not have to pay the 10 percent penalty if you redeem your shares because your otherwise-unreimbursed medical costs exceed 7.5 percent of your adjusted gross income.
+You do not have to pay the 10 percent penalty if you redeem your shares because your otherwise unreimbursed medical costs exceed 7.5 percent of your adjusted gross income, or 10 percent if you are under age 65.
 You also can avoid the penalty if you use the cash to cover certain educational costs, to buy a home or if you access funds after becoming disabled.
 On an employer-sponsored plan, you can make penalty-free but taxable withdrawals if you lose your job after age 55.

 You buy shares in a Roth IRA with after-tax funds.
 Likewise, many employer-sponsored retirement plans include a provision for after-tax Roth contributions.
 You do not pay a penalty when you make an early withdrawal of principal from a Roth.
 However, you are charged the 10 percent penalty and ordinary income tax on premature withdrawals of your account earnings if the account hasn't been open at least five years.

 Aside from premature-withdrawal penalties, you might have to pay mutual fund fees when you sell your shares.
 A-class mutual funds have an upfront sales charge or load, but you pay nothing to the fund when you redeem your shares.
 In contrast, B and C class shares have no upfront costs, but you pay a back-end load or sales commission when you sell them.